-The proposed JSGD algorithm comprises two phases: training and testing phase.
-The training phase is shown in Algorithm~\ref{training_algorithm}.
-The testing phase involves the real-time operation of AeBSs to interact with the actual network environment and derive the optimal strategy, shown in Algorithm~\ref{testing_algorithm}.
-Specifically, the trained graph diffusion model and the SCA algorithm iteratively optimize in an alternating manner until the system reaches convergence, ultimately yielding an optimized AeBS deployment, user association, and resource allocation scheme.
-By leveraging the SCA framework, the diffusion-based algorithm only needs to train AeBSs over a reduced set of variables (i.e., the AeBS positions and user associations), rather than all the decision variables.
-This significantly decreases the dimensionality of the state-action space, particularly when multiple AeBSs are jointly making coordinated decisions.
-Another novel aspect of the proposed approach lies in utilizing SCA to generate high-quality transmit beamforming and common rate allocations, rather than discretizing power levels into a few predefined options as adopted in~\cite{8654727, 8727504}.
+The training phase of JSGD is shown in Algorithm~\ref{training_algorithm}.
+And the testing phase is shown in Algorithm~\ref{testing_algorithm}.
+In the testing phase, the trained graph diffusion model and SCA algorithm are alternately updated until convergence, yielding optimized AeBS deployment, user association, and resource allocation.
+Under the SCA framework, the diffusion model optimizes only AeBS positions and user associations rather than the full decision space, thereby reducing state–action dimensionality, especially in multi-AeBS coordination scenarios.
+Another novel aspect of the proposed approach lies in utilizing SCA to generate high-quality beamforming and common-rate allocations rather than discretizing power levels into a few predefined options as adopted in~\cite{8654727}.